$\ell_p$-Spread and Restricted Isometry Properties of Sparse Random Matrices: Introduction

 The proof of \cref{mthm:ell2spreadneg} requires the following strong bound that we show on the singular values of $A$. \begin{restatable}[Singular value bound]{mtheorem}{singvalue} With high probability, the set of singular values $\sigma(A)$ of $A$ satisfy

-Moreover, the above bound holds without the restriction that $s \leq n^c$ for some absolute constant $c < 1$. \end{restatable}
+Moreover, the above bound holds even without our (otherwise global) assumption that $s \leq n^c$ for some absolute constant $c < 1$. \end{restatable}

-\cref{mthm:singvalue} should not be surprising, especially given the recent works of \cite{BritoDH18, Bordenave19, BordenaveC19, MohantyOP20a, MohantyOP20b, ODonnellW20}, and indeed our proof follows the same overall blueprint of these works.
-All of these papers, however, only handle the case when the degree of the graph is \emph{constant} as $n \to \infty$; this corresponds to the case of $s = O(1)$ in \cref{mthm:singvalue}. \cref{mthm:singvalue} thus differs as it allows for $s = \omega(1)$, and indeed we can even take $s = n^c$ for some absolute constant $c < 1$.
+\cref{mthm:singvalue} should not be surprising, especially given the recent works of \cite{BritoDH18, Bordenave19, BordenaveC19, MohantyOP20a, MohantyOP20b, ODonnellW20, Zhu20}, and indeed our proof follows the same overall blueprint of these works.
+Most of these papers, however, only handle the case when the degree of the graph is \emph{constant} as $n \to \infty$;\footnote{The exceptions are \cite{MohantyOP20a}, which handles $\polylog(n)$ degree, and \cite{Zhu20}, which handles $n^c$ degree but does not obtain as sharp bounds.} this corresponds to the case of $s = O(1)$ in \cref{mthm:singvalue}. \cref{mthm:singvalue} thus differs as it allows for $s = \omega(1)$, and indeed we can even take $s = n^c$ for some absolute constant $c < 1$.
+On the other hand, most of the aforementioned works deal with the case of \emph{unsigned} adjacency matrices, whereas we only prove \cref{mthm:singvalue} for \emph{randomly signed} adjacency matrices.
+We note that proving the analogue of \cref{mthm:singvalue} for unsigned adjacency matrices (where $\sigma(A)$ now denotes the set of singular values, excluding the trivial value of $\sqrt{st}$) and for all (non-constant) $s,t$ remains open.

 The singular value bound in \cref{mthm:singvalue} is challenging to prove because it is so sharp.
 Indeed, it is not too difficult to show that $\sigma(A) \subseteq[\sqrt{s} - O(\sqrt{t}), \sqrt{s} + O(\sqrt{t})]$ with high probability via black-box applications of known results, e.g., \cite{BandeiraV16}.
 However, this does not suffice for our use in the proof of \cref{mthm:ell2spreadneg}, as the aforementioned weaker bound would only suffice to prove \cref{mthm:ell2spreadneg} provided that $\alpha \leq c$ for some absolute constant $c$, where $c$ depends on the absolute constant $c'$ hidden in the ``$O(\sqrt{t})$''.
 We need the sharp bound of \cref{mthm:singvalue} in order to allow for $\alpha$ to be an arbitrary constant in $(0,1)$.